 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone, promise! #SunsOutSpoonsOut #CollectiveBias

-It’s HOT here in Missouri folks.
+It’s HOT here folks.
 I’m always trying to think of ways I can keep the kids cool while we are outside, soaking up the sun.
 If you saw my sons Nautical Birthday party, then you probably noticed the ice cream bar that I incorporated.
 This got my wheels a turnin’ for a Kids Summer Activity…

 Ice Cream Sandwich Cake